-Pure Storage completed a recent survey that found that most companies in the UK now think their data is more valuable than their employees.1 And with a third of the top 20 businesses in any industry estimated to experience digital disruption by 2018 — next year — that might be a good thing; at least for the survival of the businesses, if not for employee morale.2
+Pure Storage completed a survey that found that most companies in the UK now think their data is more valuable than their employees.1 And with a third of the top 20 businesses in any industry estimated to experience digital disruption by 2018, that might be a good thing; at least for the survival of the businesses, if not for employee morale.2

 It’s no secret that data is valuable.
-If we have any doubt, we can look at the 2016 purchase of LinkedIn by Microsoft.
-In the purchase, Microsoft basically paid the equivalent of $260 per month for each user’s data (based on a total price of $26.2 billion and 100 million active users).3 And while in 2006, oil and energy companies sat at the top of the world’s most valuable firms, last year, the list was topped by Alphabet (Google’s parent company), Apple, Facebook, Amazon, and Microsoft.3
+And while in 2006, oil and energy companies sat at the top of the world’s most valuable firms, last year, the list was topped by Alphabet (Google’s parent company), Apple, Facebook, Amazon, and Microsoft.3

 If your company isn’t Apple or Amazon, though, digital transformation can be daunting.
 You know you need to get there, and you might be on your way, but the journey can feel intrusive to normal business activities.
 It doesn’t have to though.
 Chances are you’ve already started your journey.

 And, as with many business and IT projects; getting there can be as simple as breaking the process down into smaller projects.
 To that end, let’s consider a three-step approach to increasing the value of your data, especially data stored in Oracle® databases.

 Pretty much every company has and is already using operational ino to track and use information or to process transactions.
 Operational data is the structured info about your workforce, direct competitors, creditors, suppliers, and customers often stored in relational Oracle databases.
 Congratulations!
 You’re already on your way to increasing data value.

 Step 2: Modern Data Warehousing